 This is a condition (again, my own ESL teaching humor) where teachers simply take down information, note errors, correct errors, or work through packaged comments.
 You can get a better idea here.
 [Call Center Syndrome minute 9:01–10:07].

-There you have it!
-Some tips to help you be a more effective ESL teacher.
-These can help you not only online but in traditional classrooms.
+These are some tips to help you be a more effective online ESL teacher.
+These tips can also help you in traditional classrooms.
 Let us know if we missed anything.
 Or, feel free to share your experiences in the comments below.

 And remember, there’s a lot more you can learn from OnTESOL’s internationally recognized TESOL training programs.
 Contact us today to investigate the training that’s best for you.